tanmaypatil/resume-intelligence/README.md

 ## How to run
   This example can be run on local windows machine/laptop.
-  It does not have special requirement in terms of GPU need to key in openai key in .env file which is present in root of the folder You need to select 2 resumes from UI application , type in the query in prompt box.
+  It does not have special requirement in terms of GPU need to key in openai key in .env file which is present in root of the folder.
+  You need to select 2 resumes from UI application , type in the query in prompt box.
+  and hit submit.

 ```
    OPENAI_KEY=<substitute your key>